wesbos/javascript-modules/javascript-modules.md

 This one is a little tricky because the whole jQuery plugin ecosystem assumes that there is a global variable called `jQuery` which each plugin can tack itself onto.

 To solve this, first ask yourself if you really need that plugin, or if it's something you could code on your own.
-Much of the JavaScript plugin ecosystem is being rewritten to exclude the jQuery dependency, as as they are being rewritten, they are being created as JavaScript modules.
+Much of the JavaScript plugin ecosystem is being rewritten to exclude the jQuery dependency because, as they are being rewritten, they are being created as JavaScript modules.

 If not, you will need to look to your build process to help solve this problem.
-With Browserify, there is [Browserify Shim](https://github.com/thlorenz/browserify-shim) and [WebPack](https://webpack.github.io/docs/shimming-modules.html) has some documentation on it.
+With Browserify, there is [Browserify Shim](https://github.com/thlorenz/browserify-shim) and [webpack](https://webpack.github.io/docs/shimming-modules.html) has some documentation on it.

 ## Gotchas

 When exporting a function, do not include a semi-colon at the end of the function.
-If you do include the semi-colon, most bundlers will still allow it, however it's a best practice to keep it off your function declarations so you don't have an unexpected behavior when switching bundlers.
+Most bundlers will still allow the extra semi-colon, but it's a good practice to keep it off your function declarations so you don't have an unexpected behavior when switching bundlers.

 ```js
 // Wrong: